marc0l92/obsidian-jira-issue/README.md

 - Open: used for server without authentication.
 - [Basic](https://datatracker.ietf.org/doc/html/rfc7617): username and password are used to login in your server.
+  - Note for Jira Cloud instances this will be your email address and an API token.
+API tokens can be generated in Jira Cloud from `Account Settings > Security > Create and manage API tokens`
 - [Bearer](https://datatracker.ietf.org/doc/html/rfc6750): a token is used to login in your server.

-This plugin stores your credential in clear in the configuration file of this plugin.
+This plugin stores your credentials in clear in the configuration file of this plugin.

 ### Markdown syntax